warden-protocol/wardenprotocol/docs/docs/help-center/use-walletconnect.md

 ![enter image description here](https://i.ibb.co/nR6sdNL/wc-approve.png)

-By clicking "approve," the transaction is sent to the intents engine of the Warden Protocol.
-This may lead to a signature request in your Cosmos wallet or initiate a different process based on the used intent.
+By clicking "approve," the transaction is sent to the Intent Engine of the Warden Protocol.
+This may lead to a signature request in your Cosmos wallet or initiate a different process based on the used Intent.
 Once approved, the transaction will be pushed into the Keychain for signature and broadcasted into the destination blockchain.
 The transaction will be executed.